 If you’re looking for a rousing debate on screen time and children- this isn’t the article for you.
 We assume your child has already taken their first steps into the internet, even if it’s something as simple as watching a funny YouTube video of a cat slipping on a banana peel or a dancing baby.

-Instead, this article will give you helpful tips for ways you can help your child safely and (somewhat) independently use the internet.
+Instead, this article will give you helpful tips to help your child safely and (somewhat) independently use the internet.

 Step One: Pick a Home Base for Devices